Photon-einstein/Udacity_Data_Structures_and_Algorithms/README.md

 # Udacity_Data_Structures_and_Algorithms

 ## Intro
-This course has the goal of teaching Data Structures and Algorithms in a more structured way, with a hand on approach.
+This course has the goal of teaching Data Structures and Algorithms in a more structured way, with a hands on approach.

 ## 1. Project Unscramble
 This project consist of several tasks, the input are two files with data from text and voice telecomunication in the city of